 Paul Ducheyne, PhD

 XeroThera is led by a seasoned entrepreneur.
-Dr. Paul Ducheyne, previously founded Orthovita, a NASDAQ listed company until June 2011, when it was acquired by Stryker.
-Paul Ducheyne has more than 30 years of scientific, technical, entrepreneurial and governance experience in the biomaterials, medical device, tissue engineering and controlled release fields, especially as it concerns orthopaedics, but also as it relates to cardiology, dentistry and medicine.
+Dr. Paul Ducheyne previously founded Orthovita, and was Chairman of the Board of Directors through its IPO.
+This NASDAQ-listed company was acquired by Stryker in 2011.
+He has more than 30 years of scientific, technical, entrepreneurial, and governance experience in biomaterials, medical devices, tissue engineering, and controlled release fields, especially as it concerns orthopedics, but also as it relates to cardiology, dentistry, and medicine.

 Jonathan Garino, MD, MBA

 Jonathan Garino, co-Founder of XeroThera, is a practicing physician, and obtained the M.B.A. degree.
 He currently is a Clinical Professor of Orthopedic Surgery at Thomas Jefferson Medical College, Philadelphia, is the former director of the Adult Reconstruction Center at the Hospital of the University of Pennsylvania, Philadelphia.
 He is a national and international expert in hip and knee replacements having participated in numerous scientific studies including 6 IDE trials for ceramic bearings, contributing significantly to bringing this technology to the US market.